UNESCO Sites Barcelona: Tickets

 Casa Vicens - See Ticket Options

-Casa Vicens, another of Gaudí's early works, was constructed between 1883 and 1885 for Manel Vicens i Montaner.
-This building reflects Gaudí’s orientalist period and was designated a UNESCO World Heritage Site in 2005.
+Casa Vicens is one of Gaudí's early works having been constructed between 1883 and 1885 for Manel Vicens i Montaner.
+The building reflects Gaudí’s orientalist period and was designated a UNESCO World Heritage Site in 2005.
 Now owned by MoraBanc, an Andorran bank, it has been restored and is open to the public to enjoy.

 Popular Attractions